pretix/pretix-docs/docs/topics/payment/index.md

 For illustrative purposes, let us assume that your payment provider is charging you a transaction fee of 2.99% plus a fixed rate of $0.49.
 Enter 0.49 in the "Absolute value" field and 2.99 in the "Percentage of the order total" field.

-Make sure that the "Calculate the fee from the total value including the fee" is checked.
+Make sure that the "Calculate the fee from the total value including the fee" is checked and click the :btn:Save: button.
 This checkbox determines the way pretix calculates additional fees.
 If the box is checked, pretix will calculate fees in the following way: